mikej100/lc_scripts/README.md

 Analysis subdirectory
 ---------------------
-Create subdirectory in the project with a name for the analysis to perform
+Create a subdirectory one level down from the project directory for a set of analysis results.

 Add a `models.cfg` with the names of the models to include in the analysis.
 This can be a subset of the models in the project.